 You can also use a mixture of water and fabric softener.
 Lightly spray a 50/50 mix of liquid fabric softener and water onto your furniture, then wipe it off with a rag or sponge.

 Removing dog hair from wooden furniture is easier than upholstered furniture.
-Spray a soft cloth with furniture polish, and just wipe the hair away.
+Spray a soft microfiber cloth with furniture polish, and just wipe the hair away.

 How to remove dog hair from clothes in the washing machine